Jerome Couplin: Orlando Apollos

 On September 20, 2018, Couplin signed with the Orlando Apollos.
 The league ceased operations in April 2019.
 Couplin had 27 tackles and forced a fumble in 8 games.

 Los Angeles Wildcats

-Couplin was drafted in the 8th round during phase four in the 2020 XFL Draft by the Los Angeles Wildcats.
+Couplin was selected in the 8th round during phase four in the 2020 XFL draft by the Los Angeles Wildcats.
 He had his contract terminated when the league suspended operations on April 10, 2020.